 When looking for a breeder, some patience is required.
 Skunks are seasonal breeders, and kits are usually only available in June-July.
 Many breeders have a waiting list and you may need to contact them a year or more ahead of time to get a kit.

 When you are choosing a breeder, the best option is to visit the breeder in person, as this is the best way to get a sense of how the breeder raises their animals.
 The skunks should be kept in clean conditions, which you should be able to assess by observation and odor.
 Do not be concerned if you are not allowed to see the breeding animals, as many conscientious breeders will not allow visitors access to breeding animals.
 Ask to see the breeder's documentation (licensing, inspection reports).
 Ask if there have been any disease outbreaks, especially distemper.

 Once you are satisfied with the facilities, carefully observe some skunks.
 They should be bright, alert, and curious, with a full shiny coat.
 They should be in good body condition, neither thin nor obese.
 They should be curious about visitors but not overly agitated.
 They should also have clean eyes, ears, nose and rear end, and no signs of lameness or other problems.
 Try to handle some kits to see how they interact with you.

-Please note: I do not personally know of any breeders and can't make referrals or recommendations.
+Please note: We do not personally know of any breeders and can't make referrals or recommendations.